KNeugent/kNN-BinaryStars/README.md

 # kNN-BinaryStars

-This program differentiates between single and binary star systems using photometric constraints and [python's sklearn k-NN classifier](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html).
+This program differentiates between single and binary star systems using photometric constraints and [python's scikit-learn k-NN classifier](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html).
 It was originally developed as part of my graduate thesis work at the University of Washington to differentiate between red supergiants with and without OB star companions, but it can be extended to any set of binary systems where the photometric colors of the two stars are sufficiently different (as in, one is hot / blue and one is cold / red).
 For more information about the science background (as opposed to the programming methodology and usage), please see [Neugent et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020ApJ...900..118N/abstract) and [Neugent (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJ...908...87N/abstract).

 ## Methodology